jeandiegof/jeandiegof/README.md

 - 👋 Hi, I’m @jeandiegof
 - 👀 I’m interested in systems programming, performance, embedded systems and tests :)
-- 🌱 I’m currently learning Rust and writing a BitTorrent client.
+- 🌱 I’m currently learning Qt6
-- 💞️ I’m looking to collaborate on any projects related to my interests :D
+- 💞️ I’m looking to collaborate on any projects related to operating systems or systems programming in general
 - 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/jeanfontena/).

 <!---